People’s worldviews and values are part of their personal identity. They can be determined by preference or by their cultural background.

-Sometimes, when dealing with people from other cultural backgrounds, communication can be difficult and ineffective, even when a common language is spoken.
+Communication styles can also differ and they are usually defined by a person’s culture.
+Therefore, when interacting with people from different cultural backgrounds, sometimes communication can be difficult and ineffective, even when a common language is spoken.

-People from different cultures often communicate quite differently.
-Being introverted or extroverted, explicit or evasive, emotional or restrained can be a character trait but it can also be determined by a person’s culture.
+Coming across as introverted or extroverted, explicit or evasive, emotionally expressive or restrained, can be a character trait but it can also be determined by a person’s cultural imprint regarding social norms.